signalogic/SigSRF_SDK/pktlib_readme.md

                     int* chnum               /* chnum, if not NULL, will contain a matching channel number when the DS_PKT_INFO_CHNUM or DS_PKT_INFO_CHNUM_PARENT flags are given.
 If the packet matches a child channel number and the DS_PKT_INFO_CHNUM_PARENT flag is given, chnum will contain the child channel number and the parent channel number will be returned */
                    );
 ```

+<a name="PcapAPIInterface"></a>
+# Pcap API Interface

+The pktlib pcap API interface supports read/write to pcap, pcapng, and rtp files.

+<a name="MininumAPIInterface"></a>
+# Minimum Push/Pull API Interface

+The pktlib minimum API interface supports application level "push" and "pull" to/from packet queues, from which packet/media worker threads receive/send packets for RTP jitter buffer, packet repair, RTP decoding, media domain, and other processing.

+<a name="Structs"></a>
+# Structs

 /* PKTINFO struct filled by DSGetPacketInfo() when uFlags includes the DS_PKT_INFO_PKTINFO flag.
 A PKTINFO struct param is also used by DSFindPcapPacket() */